 The terms mentioned above crop up frequently in discussions of CRMs and how they function, so it’s important to have a good grip on what they mean and how they are used.
 Having a basic familiarity with these terms will help you understand how CRMs work and how to use them to grow your business.

-EX2 helps businesses increase productivity and reduce risk by offering tailored Sitecore CMS and EMS solutions that align with their unique business goals.
+EX Squared helps businesses increase productivity and reduce risk by offering tailored Sitecore CMS and EMS solutions that align with their unique business goals.
 Call us today to learn more